daviibf/Data-Science/README.md

 In recent years, Machine Learning and Data Science have been my passions.

-My idea with this repository is to be able to expose a little of my studies and experience with ML and Data methods.
+My idea with this repository is to be able to expose a little of my studies and experience with ML and General Data-driven Approaches.

 * General Statistics *
   > Probabilistical Approach to Data Prediction

 * Linear Statistics: *
   > Linear Regression Fundamentals